Saturday, 23 January 2021

-The Devinuwara Pillar Inscription of King Parakramabahu VI is presently on the display at the Inscription Gallery of Colombo National Museum, Sri Lanka.
+The Devinuwara Pillar Inscription of King Parakramabahu VI is presently on display at the Inscription Gallery of Colombo National Museum, Sri Lanka.

 The slab